schellenberg/reeborg/NOTES-TO-SELF-ON-BUILDING-CUSTOMIZED-VERSION.md

 As of Jan 17, 2018
 -------------------

-Just copied over the main Reeborg repo, overwriting anything that had changed.
+Just copied over the main Reeborg repo, overwriting anything that had changed.Renamed the reeborg-offline.html file to be index.html.
 Then, can link to the SK content by calling something like:

 http://reeborg.ca/reeborg.html?lang=en&mode=python&collection=worlds/menus/sk_menu.json&name=Step%201